Town hall opens dialogue about racial disparity

 |0

-This work, Town hall opens dialogue about racial disparity, by SSgt Paige Yenke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Town hall opens dialogue about racial disparity, by Natalie Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT